Patients are booked in order of priority based on age or clinical vulnerability - please see below for information.

 Please check the priority list above for the eligible cohorts.

 Please see above.
-We cannot shortcut the national process for the eligible cohorts and you cannot buy the jab privately.
+We cannot shortcut the national process for the eligible cohorts to call any patient in earlier and you cannot buy the jab privately.

 Although we definitely want to see as many people vaccinated as possible, and we all know the whole country wants to get back to normal as soon as possible, the covid vaccination programme is a marathon, not a sprint.
+The programme will run for 6-8 months minimum.
 Even if you have the jab now, it does not mean that you or your family can abandon all the ongoing measures to keep yourselves safe.
 You must still socially distance, adhere to strict hygiene and follow all rules on local and national restrictions.

-Please be aware that everyone is working extremely hard behind the scenes to get this programme up and running as quickly, effectively and efficiently as possible, so even if you do not hear straight away, you can be assured that strenous efforts are underway and you will get your turn.
+Please be aware that everyone is working extremely hard behind the scenes to deliver this programme as quickly, effectively and efficiently as possible, so even if you do not hear straight away, you can be assured that strenous efforts are underway and you will get your turn.

-The quickest way to get the jab is to wait your turn and accept and attend any appointment for the jab that you will be offered.
+The quickest way to get the jab is to patiently wait your turn and accept and attend any appointment for the jab that you will be offered - everyone who is eligible will get their jab eventually.

 Please be assured that there are processes to ensure that all residents (and health care staff) in care homes and those patients who are housebound will be vaccinated in a separate process.
 You will not be left out.
 Please wait to be contacted.